OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

-heart of New England, this chapter uncovers the missing history of state-supported discrimination in multiple housing developments in suburban West Hartford, and most likely many other towns across Connecticut, as shown in Image
+heart of New England, this chapter uncovers the missing history of state-supported discrimination in multiple housing developments in suburban West Hartford, and most likely many other towns across Connecticut, as shown in Figure
 <a href="#fig:1940-otl-covenants">17</a>.[46]

 <iframe src="https://ontheline.github.io/otl-covenants/" width="100%" height="500px">
 </iframe>
 <p class="caption">
-Image 17: Click on colored rectangles in the [full-screen interactive map](https://ontheline.github.io/otl-covenants/index-caption.html) to view racially restrictive covenants in the Hartford area in the 1940s.
+Figure 17: Click on colored rectangles in the [full-screen interactive map](https://ontheline.github.io/otl-covenants/index-caption.html) to view racially restrictive covenants in the Hartford area in the 1940s.
 Real estate developers wrote restrictions into property deeds that